IamKay/100DaysOfCode/README.md

 * Day 64
   > Returned home tired and forgot about the project.
 So ended up doing 3 or 4 hackerranks (easy ones) and finally got a gold badge.
 Also, my first time implementing linked lists in JS.
 So much better than C.

+* Day 65
+  > Just can't seem to get time for the project.
+Something interferes everytime.
+Today were physical conditions, tomorrrow it will be another task.
+I hope i can start that soon.
+BTW, did some hackerrrank, trying to increase the ranking.